permutationlock/libavengraph/README.md

 ```
 The resulting example animation executables will be in the `build_out` directory.

-To build and run benchmarks:
+To build and run benchmarks you will need a C compiler that supports C11
+atomics for thread synchronization:
 ```
 ./build bench -ccflags "-O3"
 ```